ProvableHQ/leo-examples/upgrades/01_noupgrade.md

 ```
 Upgrades are defined by the logic of the `constructor`.
 The constructor is an **immutable** asynchronous function that is strictly on-chain.
+This means that once the program is deployed, the constructor cannot be changed.
+It is executed every time the program is deployed or upgraded.

 The `@noupgrade` annotation indicates that this program is not upgradable.
 If the `@noupgrade` annotation is specified, the body of the constructor must be left blank.